Ashley Mallett: Test career

 Australia came into the Fifth and final Test of 1968 with a 1–0 series lead, so the Ashes had already been retained.
 Mallett made his Test debut, taking the wicket of Colin Cowdrey with his fifth ball, breaching his defences and trapping him leg before wicket.
 He then dismissed Basil D'Oliveira for 158 and wicket-keeper Alan Knott, ending with 3/87 as the hosts made 494.
 Mallett then made 43 not out, helping to push Australia to 324 with some lower order runs.
 It was almost twice his previous best first-class score, and remained his highest Test score.
 He then took 2/77 in the second innings, removing Cowdrey and John Edrich.

 Rain threatened to save Australia after they collapsed in pursuit of 352 on the final day.
 Mallett fell for a duck, the ninth wicket to fall before England took the last wicket with five minutes to spare to win by 226 runs.
 Mallett was to tour England three more times, in 1972, 1975 and 1980, but was never at his best there.

 In the second match of the 1968–69 season, Mallett took 2/30 and 3/80 in South Australia's match against the touring West Indies.
 He was selected for the First Test in Brisbane, but was attacked by the Caribbean tourists, taking a total of 1/88, his only wicket being Kanhai, and conceding almost five runs per over as Australia lost by 125 runs.
 After the defeat, Mallett was dropped.
 Returning to state duty, Mallett took 2/30 and 6/69 in the next match against New South Wales, helping to set up a three-wicket win.
 Two games later, he took 4/41 and 7/57, orchestrating an innings victory over Queensland.
 These efforts were not enough to win a recall to the Test team, and Mallett ended the season with 39 wickets at 23.15 as South Australia won the Sheffield Shield.
 He also scored 110 runs at 15.71 with a top-score of 24.

-Mallett was not highly regarded by Lawry.